preejackie/GSoC-HPx/README.md

 // like (3,5) , (34,36)
 // Stored in **compressed sparse format**
 ```
+**Strided domain**

+- It represents the N-dimensional domain space, where each index in the domain is spaced stride value apart.

 ```c++
 domain<int,2> strided_domain{ {1,5,2} , {2,10,3} };
 // strided domain.
 // third argument in std::initializer_list is a stride value
 ```
+**Associative Domain**

+- Domain whose indexes other than the integer values.
+They can be used to implement maps(Key, value) pairs.

 ```c++
 domain<string,3> associative_domain { {"cern"}, {"cms"}, {"atlas"} };
 // associative domain